danog/MadelineProtoDocs/docs/docs/UPDATES.md

     }

     // 100+ other types of onUpdate... method types are available, see https://docs.madelineproto.xyz/API_docs/types/Update.html for the full list.

-}
+    // You can also use onAny to catch all update types (only for debugging) }

 $settings = new Settings;